Certificate

 AFRIC 350The Black Family3

-AFRIC 369Black Images and Mass Media3
+AFRIC 369Black Popular Culture and Digital Media3

 AFRIC 372African-American Literary Movements: The Harlem Renaissance3